-Failure to provide documentation or test scores or to achieve the grade point average required at the end of the first semester may lead to suspension or dismissal from the University.
+Failure to provide documentation required at the end of the first semester may lead to suspension from the University.

 GRADUATE EDUCATION CERTIFICATE IN CAREER COLLEGE ADMINISTRATION

 Candidates for admission to the Graduate Education Certificate in Career College Administration program are required to hold a four-year baccalaureate degree (or equivalent) from an accredited institution.
 An undergraduate degree in education is not a requirement; qualified students from all backgrounds are encouraged to submit applications.
 An admission decision is based on a combination of a student's undergraduate and/or graduate academic performance, professional experience, letters of recommendation and/or standardized test scores.
 All students are encouraged to submit Graduate Record Examination (GRE) or Miller Analogy Test (MAT) scores in support of their application.